Cataractscauses, symptoms and treatments

 How soon can I get reading glasses after cataract surgery?

-Most folks need reading glasses or contact lenses, for at least some time, following cataract surgery.
+Some people need reading glasses or contact lenses for at least some time following cataract surgery.
 Your doctor will let you know when your eyes have stabilized enough for you to get a final prescription for glasses or lenses.
-This is usually from one to three months post-op.
+This is usually one to three months post-op.

-If you opt to have a premium intraocular lens (IOL for short), you will benefit from crisp vision at various ranges from near to far distances.
+If you opt for a premium intraocular lens (IOL for short), you will benefit from crisp vision at various ranges from near to far distances.
 Your eye surgeon can recommend which lenses best fit your lifestyle and visual demands.

 Can you have both glaucoma and cataracts?